-The tonsils are the two small masses of lymphatic tissue that are found on each side of the uvula.
+The tonsils are the two small masses of lymphatic tissue found on each side of the uvula.

 Healthy tonsils are small, pink bumps of tissue, almost the same color as the surrounding area.
 The two tonsils are usually about the same size.

-The popular belief that the tonsils “filter” bacteria is a myth; But doctors believe that the tonsils can help defend the body against bacteria and viruses by helping to form antibodies.
+The popular belief that the tonsils “filter” bacteria is a myth, But doctors believe that the tonsils can help defend the body against bacteria and viruses by helping form antibodies.

-However, this help can only be significant during the first year of life, and there is no evidence that the tonsils play an important role in immunity.
+However, this help can only be significant during the first year of life, and there is no evidence that the tonsils play an essential role in immunity.

-Studies show that children who have had their tonsils and adenoids removed do not subsequently suffer from compromised immunity.
+Studies show that children with tonsils and adenoids removed do not subsequently suffer from compromised immunity.

 When viruses or bacteria infect the tonsils, they become red and inflamed and can develop white or yellow spots.
 This condition is called tonsillitis.
-A persistent or recurrent infection of the tonsils is called chronic tonsillitis.
+Persistent or recurrent infection of the tonsils is called chronic tonsillitis.

-Tonsillitis is a condition that consists of certain symptoms, such as generalized swelling and inflammation of the pharyngeal tonsils and the back of the throat.
+Tonsillitis is a condition that consists of specific symptoms, such as generalized swelling and inflammation of the pharyngeal tonsils and the back of the throat.

-The inflammation can also extend beyond the tonsils to include adenoids and lingual tonsils.
+The inflammation can extend beyond the tonsils, including adenoids and lingual tonsils.

 Tonsillitis is most common in early childhood.
 This is probably when the tonsils are most involved in fighting disease.